StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-17/GraphQL/1-Intro-Exercises.md

 -   The name of the continent.

--   The number of countries in each continent.
+-   ~The number of countries in each continent~

 -   The names of all countries within each continent.